Conception Bay (Canada)

-Conception Bay (CB) is a bay on the southeast coast of Newfoundland, Canada.
+Conception Bay (CB) is a bay on the Avalon Peninsula, Newfoundland and Labrador.

 The population (in 2011) of people living in municipalities (or unincorporated census subdivisions) located along the coast of Conception Bay was 90,490 making it one of the most densely populated areas of the province.
-Conception Bay is adjacent to the St. John's Metropolitan Area which contains 5 of the 10 largest settlements in the province and is home to over 200,000 people.
+Conception Bay is adjacent to the St. John's Metropolitan Area which contains five of the ten largest settlements in the province and is home to over 200,000 people.

-The smaller communities in Newfoundland may often be referenced by the Bay in which they are located, e.g.: 'Port de Grave, CB'.
+The smaller communities in Newfoundland may often be referenced by the bay in which they are located, e.g.: 'Port de Grave, CB'.

 Geography

 The bay indents the Avalon Peninsula, opening towards the Atlantic Ocean at its northeast.
 It is bounded by Cape St. Francis in the south and Split Point near Bay de Verde in the north.
 It has a maximum depth of 300 metres (980 ft).

 Conception Bay covers an area of 1295 square kilometres and contains several islands, the three largest being Bell Island, Little Bell Island and Kellys Island.
 The Bay is fed by rivers from its east and west, which flow on into the Atlantic Ocean.

 View of Conception Bay, looking southwest from Portugal Cove towards Holyrood.
 The larger island is Kellys Island and the smaller one is Little Bell Island.